valtech-sd/iaapa-game-rules-engine/README.md

-# IAAP 2022 Docker Stack
+# IAAPA 2022 Docker Stack

 This is the Docker stack for a game created by Valtech for IAAPA 2022.